rsp/rsp/README.md

 Currently building custom backend APIs and Platform tooling and libraies using TypeScript/Node.js for FinTech and Web3.

+Next direction: Go programming languaage (a new passion) 💖

 # 💖[![Stack Exchange][stackexchange-img]][stackoverflow-url][![Codewars][codewars-small-img]][codewars-url]❤️‍🔥

 🤝